AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 You displace enemies by running into them with Shift/Control or RMB.
 Search, open, descend and attack by bumping into walls, doors, stairs and enemies.
-The best item to attack with is automatically chosen from among weapons in your personal equipment and your body parts.
+The best item to attack with is automatically chosen from among weapons in your personal equipment and your body parts (items on cooldown are excluded, since they would have no effect).

 The following commands, joined with the basic set above, let you accomplish anything in the game, though not necessarily with the fewest keystrokes.